 For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father, (Romans 8:15).

 Our relationship with our Heavenly Father is the most important relationship we can ever have.
-Unfortunately, we spend more time chasing and nurturing unhealthy, unproductive, and ungodly relationships that hinder and hurt us more than we pursue and nurture our relationship with the Father that always leads to blessings.
+Unfortunately, we spend more time chasing and nurturing unhealthy, unproductive, and ungodly relationships that hinder and hurt us more than we pursue and nurture our relationship with the Father, which always leads to blessings.

 As the hart panteth after the water brooks, so panteth my soul after thee, O God, (Psalm 42:1).

-Watching my goddaughter lean toward her father, reminded me that I need to spend more time leaning toward my Heavenly Father.
-Leaning toward Him guarantees that my soul gets the joy, peace, and comfort that I need.
+Watching my goddaughter lean toward her father reminded me that I need to spend more time leaning toward my Heavenly Father.
+Leaning toward Him guarantees that my soul gets the joy, peace, and comfort I need.
 And because of that, I will lean toward Him forever.